methamphetaminelab/Grey-Hack/README.md

 > scans for `"init.so", "net.so", "kernel_module.so", "aptclient.so", "kernel_router.so"` vulnerabilities and connects to the target through the found one

 ## soDumper
-> scans for `"init.so", "net.so", "kernel_module.so", "aptclient.so", "kernel_router.so"` vulnerabilities and dumps the found ones into a file
+> scans for library vulnerabilities and dumps the found ones into a file

 ## crackMails
 > using previously discovered vulnerabilities, steal email addresses from target